8001. The American Criminal Justice System (3 s.h.)

 in Criminal Justice (3 s.h.)

-Core Course.
-Conceptualizes criminal justice as a series of interrelated decision stages.
-Examines organizational, legal and research issues related to each decision stage.
+This core course conceptualizes criminal justice as a series of interrelated decision stages.
+It examines organizational, legal, and research issues related to each decision stage.

 8102.
 Research Methods